Fatty Acids: Straight-Chain Monoenoic

 cis-18:1 Isomers

 Oleic acid (9c-18:1 or 18:1(n-9)) is by far the most abundant monoenoic fatty acid in plant and animal tissues, both in structural lipids and in depot fats.
 It can comprise 30 to 40% of the total fatty acids in adipose fats of animals and 20 to 80% of the seed oils of commerce.
 Olive oil contains up to 78% of oleic acid, and it is believed to be of nutritional value as part of the Mediterranean diet.
 Indeed, this acid has many noteworthy biological activities discussed in relation to animal metabolism below, both in the free and esterified form with amides such as oleamide and oleoylethanolamide having their own metabolic properties.
-In plants, it is reported to be involved in defence signalling against bacterial and fungal pathogens by upregulating the expression of genes that regulate nitric oxide production.
+In plants, it is reported to influence defence signalling against bacterial and fungal pathogens by upregulating the expression of genes that regulate nitric oxide production.
 Oleic acid is the biosynthetic precursor of a family of fatty acids with the (n‑9) terminal structure and with chain-lengths of 20 to 24 or more.

 cis-Vaccenic acid (11c-18:1 or 18:1(n-7)) is a common monoenoic fatty acid of bacterial lipids, and it is usually present as a minor component of most plant and animal tissues.
 It is occasionally a more abundant constituent of those plants containing appreciable amounts of its biosynthetic precursor, palmitoleate (9-16:1 or 16:1(n-7)).
 Elongation of palmitoleate is the source of cis-11‑18:1 in animal tissues, but vaccenic acid per se, from the Latin 'vacca' meaning cow and abundant in ruminant fats, is the trans isomer.